 Stops called mutations introduce additional intervals.
 The Swell Organ's Nazard 2 2/3' stop speaks at an interval of an octave plus a perfect fifth.
 Depress Middle C and you'll hear a G in the next octave up.
 Meanwhile, the Tierce 1 3/5' stop speaks at an interval of two octaves plus a major third.
 Depress Middle C and you'll hear an E in the second octave up.
 Seldom played alone, these stops usually are added to regular stops to create an elegant, haunting tone.

 Stops called mixtures consist of multiple ranks of pipes, including some mutations.
 The Great Organ's Fourniture IV stop and the Swell Organ's Mixture IV each sound four pipes for every note depressed.
 Like mutations, individual mixture stops are seldom played alone.
 Instead, the individual pitches blend to add brilliance to other stops.

 The St. Timothy’s organ includes a virtual antiphonal organ housed in two cases at the rear of the nave above the west doors.
-In addition to the sounds emanating from the organ loft, the organist can cause some of the virtual pipe ranks to speak from the back of the church.
+In addition to the sounds emanating from the pipe chamber, the organist can cause some of the virtual pipe ranks to speak from the back of the church.